trillobite/jsonHTML/README.md

 *Object DOM removal memory leak fix.

 *micronDB is now implemented within jsonHTML.
+(Not included in the latest release yet, a new release will be made shortly.)
 This is revolutionary, and will require quite a lot of documentation... maybe a youTube tutorial.
 Hint: Mutate objects to any other type, and back.
 Objects that you add with jsonHTML can be found utilizing query commands:
 ```
 arrdb.query({ //gets all jsonHTML objects of the type div.
     where: {